-Act One - LOTS:
+Act One - LOIS:

 1) What happened to the apple tree?

 2) What do you know about Larry?

 3) Why did Anne return to her old neighborhood?

+4

 4) What dream does Kate have in Act 1?

 5) How did Joe get released from jail?

+5)

-Act Two - LOTS + HOTS: 1) Why does George return to the neighborhood?
+Act ' Two - LOTS + HOTS:

+1) Why does George return to the neighborhood?

 2) Why is Chris avoiding telling his mother that he is going to marry Ann?

 3) Why does Sue consider Chris a bad influence on Jim?

-4) Why desen't George believe that Stave was responsible for sending the demaged Why doesn't George believe that Steve was responsible for sending the damaged cylinders?
+4) Why doesn't George believe that Steve was responsible for sending the damaged cylinders?

+5) What serves as proof to George that he is right about Joe?